nicholaswilde/homelab-pull/README.md

 This repo is meant to be a test of using GitOps, similar to [Flux CD][6], to configure my homelab.
 Pros of this method are discussed in this [Learn Linux TV video][4].

-A downside is that asible-pull will need to be installed on all containers, thus taking up resources, which goes against my general homelab methodology.
+A downside is that `ansible-pull` needs to be installed on all containers, thus taking up resources, which goes against my general homelab methodology.

 ---